 In recent decades, there has been a resurgence in craft and artisanal brewing, harking back to the varied and personalized brewing traditions of the past.
 This movement has introduced a new generation of beer enthusiasts to a vast array of flavors, styles, and brewing techniques, emphasizing quality and diversity over mass production.
 The history of beer is not only a reflection of technological and industrial advancements but also a mirror to the cultural and societal changes throughout human history.

-Common Styles of Beer
+Common styles of beer

 Broadly speaking, the vast majority of beers are either lagers or ales (Kolsch beers and California Steam beers blur the line.)